-- Article by Rebecca Mead: "The Power of 'Love' in Politics" - Khan Academy article: "Introduction to the Civil Rights Movements." - Excerpt from the book "Testament of Hope" "The Life of a Prophet." - Martin Luther King, Jr. speech, "An Experiment in Love" (1958) - "Intro to Photography" ("Reality Through the Arts") - Article by Philip Mowbray: "Understanding the 7 Formal Elements of Photography"
+- Article by Rebecca Mead: "The Power of 'Love' in Politics" - Khan Academy article: "Introduction to the Civil Rights Movements." - Martin Luther King, Jr. speech, "An Experiment in Love" (1958) - "Intro to Photography" ("Reality Through the Arts") - Article by Philip Mowbray: "Understanding the 7 Formal Elements of Photography"